As a first approximation, we can estimate the distance to the h and χ Persei using the distance modulus formula, Equation 4.12 from Reference 5;

 Thus, his distances to h and χ Persei were approximately 1900 and 2400, respectively.
 Trumpler simply takes the average of these two distances to conclude that both clusters are about 2200 parsecs away (~ 7200 lys).

-Trumpler also attempts to correct for interstellar absorption using an absorption constant k as follows
+Trumpler also attempted to correct for interstellar absorption using an absorption constant k as follows

 m-M = 5log(r/10 pc) +kr, (3)